Supercharge Your AdWords Campaign with Negative Keywords

 It’s no surprise that many businesses these days are getting on board with PPC (pay-per-click) advertising as an easy way to bolt to the top of search results.
 AdWords is the most commonly used platform in the paid search world, and it’s easy to adjust your AdWords campaign to make sure you’re getting the most bang for your buck.

 When it comes to optimising your PPC strategy, negative keywords are an often overlooked but an important function that you can use to focus your PPC ads.
-As the PPC Perth experts, we’re here to share how you can embrace the power of negative keywords.
+As an Adwords ageny in Perth, we’re here to share how you can embrace the power of negative keywords.

 What are negative keywords?

 The aim of your AdWords campaign is to have your PPC ads showing up in search results which are relevant to your business.
 With PPC ads, you bid on the search terms which are most relevant to your business, so your ads pop up when users enter those terms.
 However, with the endless keyword combinations that users type into search engines, there are some results which won’t be relevant to your business and won’t reach your target audience.
 That’s where negative keywords come in.

 Negative keywords are where you specify the search terms that you don’t want to be linked to your ads so you can filter who sees your ad.
 For example, if you own a business selling new furniture, you can compile a list of negative keywords which include terms such as ‘used furniture’ or ‘second-hand furniture’ as these terms aren’t relevant to your business.
 Another example would be if you have an electrician business, you can include negative keywords such as ‘training’, ‘courses’ and ‘education’, so you don’t show up in results for people looking to be trained as an electrician as this isn’t your target group.